MariaTsantaki/FASMA-synthesis/README.md

 limb:         0.6
 ```

-FASMA includes the line list for the derivation of stellar parameters (`giraffe_sun_arcturus_calib.lst`), the list of the spectral regions for the spectral synthesis (`intervals.lst`) as tested in [Tsantaki et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.5066T/abstract).
+FASMA includes the line list for the derivation of stellar parameters (`linelist.lst`), the list of the spectral regions for the spectral synthesis (`intervals.lst`) as tested in [Tsantaki et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.5066T/abstract).
 For the chemical abundance determination, FASMA incorporates the line list of 12 elements (`elements.lst`) and the intervals (`intervals_elements.lst`) from [Adibekyan et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...583A..94A/abstract) .
 The above lists are in the `rawLinelist` folder.
 The correct paths should be provided in the `StarMe_synth.cfg` file.

 # Outputs